upadhyayprakash/playui-react/README.md

 > Showcasing the design system during feature development increases the likelihood that developers will reuse existing components instead of wasting time inventing their own.

 ## Contribute
+Raise the PR with changes and ensure it's passing test and linting checks.

+Husky needs to be activated locally for smooth commit experience.
+Read more about [husky](https://typicode.github.io/husky/).

+(A detailed contribution guide is on its way.)

 ## Changelog
+(coming soon)

 ## Roadmap

+[**playui-react**](https://upadhyayprakash.github.io/playui-react) has a long roadmap to first bring it at par with alternatives and then add features that sets it apart, such as,

+- Efficient CI/CD pipeline for publishing artifacts
+  - Publish npm package using GitHub Actions
+  - Changelog publishing, and more
+- Accessibility
+- Add i18n extension
+- Extendable themes
+- Token Guides (Color, Spacing, Icons etc.)
+- Interaction Tests using add-on.
+- A lots of components
+  - Layout (page, section etc.)
+  - Form fields
+  - DataTable
+  - Tabs, Modal and more.

+Pick your topic and create an issue to get started.

+## License

+`playui-react` is distributed under [MIT license](https://github.com/upadhyayprakash/playui-react/blob/main/LICENSE).